Header image courtesy of @evafonghy (via Instagram)

 Historically, this far-flung neighbourhood has been reputed for its oyster farming and fishing industry.
 However, due to the over-exploitation of natural stocks, the business has significantly shrunk over the last few decades, overshadowed by its more touristy cousins in Sai Kung and Aberdeen.
 Now that dust has settled, the area is now rarely frequented by out-of-towners.

-Yet, contrary to popular assumptions, Lau Fau Shan is more than mere vestiges of its former glory, but is filled with diverse hidden gems for those looking for off-the-beaten-track experiences.
+Yet, contrary to popular assumptions, Lau Fau Shan is more than mere vestiges of its former glory.
+Instead, it is filled with diverse hidden gems for those looking for off-the-beaten-track experiences.
 From fish markets and Instagrammable sunset spots to seafood restaurants, you might just find yourself smitten with the charms of this oft-neglected swathe of coastline.
-Check out our top picks for places to visit when in Lau Fau Shan!
+Check out our top picks for places to visit when in Lau Fau Shan.

 A bucket-list destination, this gorgeous six-kilometre stretch of coastline is one of Hong Kong’s best-kept secrets for sunset viewing.
 With the vast landscape of intertidal mudflats and uninterrupted sea that lend to ravishing ombre reflections of the setting sun, Ha Pak Nai is a veritable treasure trove of inspiration for photographers.
 Watch entranced as the sky morphs into kaleidoscopic hues of gold, pink, and purple and revel in the fact that you don’t have to jostle with hordes of other tourists to capture the mesmerising scenery!